How is ‘LaCroix’ pronounced?

 All flavors of LaCroix are gluten-free, vegan and Kosher!
 There is no meat, dairy, wheat, or nuts used in the product or production of the product.

-The origin of the name LaCroix, contrary to what many people think, is not French.
+The origin of our sparkling water brand, LaCroix, is not French.
 LaCroix is originally from La Crosse, Wisconsin.
-The name is a cross between the town La Crosse and the river that flows through it, named the St. Croix River.
+The name is a cross between the town La Crosse and the St. Croix River which rises in the northwest corner of WI.
 We are proud to be made in the USA!

 Seltzer Water is water with carbonation that may or may not contain sweeteners or added flavors, as well as varying amounts of sodium.